Many-body perturbation theory for strongly correlated effective Hamiltonians using effective field theory methods: Nuclear physics context: Application to the Richardson Pairing Hamiltonian

 \subsection{Exact GS energy}

 In figure \ref{fig:ENLO-RPH}, we show the GS energy as a function of $g$.
 In the following, we introduce the \emph{reduced} GS energy $\overline{E}$ defined as:

 where $E$ is the GS energy of the system and $\Theta$ is the Heaviside step function.
-This definition of energy allows for a finite limit in the high-scale limit, that is, $\lim_{g\to\pm\infty} \overline{E}/E_0=3$, which gives the high-scale constraint $\xi_0 = 3$.
+This definition of the reduced GS energy allows for a finite limit in the high-scale limit, that is, $\lim_{g\to\pm\infty} \overline{E}/E_0=3$, which gives the high-scale constraint $\xi_0 = 3$.